Charles Stuart (East India Company officer)

 Charles Stuart (c.
-1758 – 31 March 1828) was an officer in the East India Company Army and is well known for being one of the few British officers to embrace Hindu culture while stationed there, earning the nickname Hindoo Stuart.
+1757–1758 – 31 March 1828), known by the nickname Hindoo Stuart, was an Irish officer in the East India Company Army, known for being one of a few officers to embrace Hindu culture.
 He also wrote books and several newspaper articles extolling Hindu culture and tradition and urging its adoption by Europeans settled in India, and deploring the attitudes and activities of the Utilitarians and missionaries who deprecated Indian culture.
-He is mentioned in William Dalrymple's book White Mughals (2002).

 Background and family

-Stuart was born in either 1757 or 1758 in Dublin.
-He was said to be the son of Thomas Smyth, Mayor of Limerick and MP for Limerick City.
-His grandparents were Charles Smyth (1694–1783), also MP for Limerick, and Elizabeth, daughter of Sir Thomas Prendergast, 1st Baronet.
+Stuart was born in either 1757 or 1758 in Dublin or Galway.
+Stuart was potentially one of four illegitimate children of the Irish politician Thomas Smyth.

 His nephews included the diplomat Robert Stuart and the naturalist and surgeon James Stuart.
 The clergyman and footballer Robert King was his great-nephew.

 Little is known of his early life, but his later writings demonstrate that he may have had a classical education, learning Latin and poetry.